 Children 5 – 12

 Bright Sparks is a program for newly arrived children transitioning into primary school.
-The Bright Sparks Program Learning Club includes academic, social, language and recreational activities, designed to support children in their settlement.
+The Bright Sparks Program Learning Club includes social, language and recreational activities, designed to support children in their settlement.
 Activities are based in SPARK’s partner schools, outside of regular class time, and are facilitated by trained volunteers and school staff.

 An intensive tutoring program for newly arrived children who require significant academic and social support to prepare them for high school.
 In Bright Sparks Tutor children work through a learning plan with a skilled volunteer.
 The children’s learning plan is developed by SPARK and their classroom teacher to address their individual academic and social development needs.

 At the end of each school term all Bright Sparks children participate in a recreational session facilitated by volunteers.
-In Bright Sparks Active sessions children participate in craft, art, sports, music, and drama activities.
+In Bright Sparks special sessions children participate in craft, art, sports, music, and drama activities.
 These activities are designed to develop non-academic skills, develop interests, build self-esteem and encourage enjoyment in